Skip to main content

 Enter Connection Details

-Fill in your Database URL and Auth Token
+Remote: fill in your Database URL and Auth Token.
+Local: pick the database file with Browse…

 Test and Connect